 Reports must be certified by an accredited independent auditor or certifier in order to comply with CSRD requirements.
 In addition, the information must be published in a specific section of the company’s management reports.

-Finally, the European Financial Reporting Advisory Group (EFRAG) will be responsible for establishing European reporting standards to complement the directive through the European Sustainability Reporting Standards (ESRS).
-The Commission is expected to adopt the first set of standards by June 2023.
+Finally, the European Financial Reporting Advisory Group (EFRAG) is responsible for establishing European reporting standards to complement the directive through the European Sustainability Reporting Standards (ESRS).

 CSRD and European Taxonomy